Winners and Losers from Week 11 in College Football

 That doesn't mean Texas A&M running back Trayveon Williams should toil in anonymity.

-He surged into the conference lead in rushing yards on Saturday with a 31-carry, 228-yard performance in a 38-24 win over Ole Miss at Kyle Field to stop the bleeding from the past two weeks of Aggies losses.
+He surged into the conference lead in rushing yards Saturday with a 31-carry, 228-yard performance in a 38-24 win over Ole Miss at Kyle Field to stop the bleeding from the past two weeks of Aggies losses.

-The junior broke off a 46-yard touchdown run with 1:39 remaining—after A&M secured an onside kick—to secure the win for the Aggies against an explosive Ole Miss team that had plenty of ammunition.
+The junior broke off a 46-yard touchdown run with 1:39 remaining—after A&M secured an onside kick—to secure the win against an explosive Ole Miss team that had plenty of ammunition.

-Williams catapulted Snell in the rushing statistics, and he has 11 scores for the year.
-It's his fourth career 200-plus yard game.
+Williams vaulted over Snell in the rushing statistics and has 11 scores for the year.
+It's his fourth career 200-plus-yard game.

-Yes, QB Kellen Mond will get plenty of positive vibes after he accounted for four touchdowns in the win, but Williams was a calming force and helped A&M control the ball on the ground when it had to and keep Ole Miss' offense off the field.
+Yes, QB Kellen Mond will get plenty of positive vibes after he accounted for four touchdowns in the win, but Williams was a calming force and helped A&M control the ball on the ground when it had to keep Ole Miss' offense off the field.

 It didn't help the Rebels that leading rusher Scottie Phillips got hurt early.

-Now, Aggies fans can breathe a little easier knowing that the full-on collapse that plagued the program under former coach Kevin Sumlin has been halted, at least for a week.
+Now, Aggies fans can breathe a little easier knowing that the full-on collapse that had befallen the program under former coach Kevin Sumlin has been halted, at least for a week.
 They can thank Williams for that, and while Snell is on his way to first-team All-SEC honors, it's time the Houston native got his share of respect, too.

-He went over 1,000 yards for the season Saturday, and he is a big-time force for head coach Jimbo Fisher.
+He went over 1,000 yards for the season Saturday and is a big-time force for head coach Jimbo Fisher.

 Winner: A Big Step in the P.J.
 Fleck Era for Minnesota